 Rather than the above two options, have your staff hand out order forms to the audience as you’re closing, and then you have the ability to walk the audience through each line item.
 You can have them mark it up themselves with the deal of the day.
 And then, all they have to do is fill it out their info at the bottom and voila!
 Just drop it off at the back on your way out and we’ll see you soon.

-The order form is the quickest, simplest, and thus most user friendly way to have people sign up for your product.
+The order form is the quickest, simplest, and thus the most user-friendly way to have people sign up for your product.

 It also works in one on one situations as well.
-The act of sliding an order form across the table cause the reader to make a decision now rather than later, and since the act of signing up is easy, they’ll make the favourable decision.
+The act of sliding an order form across the table causes the reader to make a decision now rather than later, and since the act of signing up is easy, they’ll make a favorable decision.

 The problem with that is, people download a lot of things.
 They download recipes, photos, books… When’s the last time you looked at your downloads folder?
 Mine is a mess, I can’t find anything in there.

 So to expect a client to be able to find your help doc is a bit of a stretch.
 Send it to them in PRINT!
-Not only does it get a WOW from your client, but it helps them adopt your product more easily because they can reference your guide with ease since it’s in their lap, building your products credibility and creating a happy customer.
+Not only does it get a WOW from your client, but it helps them adopt your product more easily because they can reference your guide with ease since it’s in their lap, building the credibility of your product and creating a happy customer.

 Plus, EVERY workbook/guide/manual is an advertising opportunity.
 Reference other products or services, or be blunt and put an advertorial inside the cover.
 We put an ad for the next level in training on the back of the Fast Track My Sales workbook!